 Here’s our list of the top five tactics to add ecommerce personalization to your storefront:

-- Build a personalized bestseller list or collections.
+- Build a personalized bestseller list or collection.

 Let’s unpack these a bit more.